 Interested in getting a Florida driver’s license?
 You’ll need to complete driver’s education coursework, either in person or online, pass a written and road test, and meet a few other requirements.
 Here’s a step-by-step guide to get you through the process, starting with those who are 15 years old and up to 18 and beyond.

-Step 1: Getting Your Florida Learner’s Permit
+Step 1: Get Your Florida Learner’s Permit

-Pass a vision and hearing test
+Pass a vision and hearing test at a local service center.

 Step 2: Gain Experience Driving in Florida

 Once you’ve earned your Florida learner's license, it’s time to get behind the wheel and practice.
-You’ll need to follow a few rules, however.
-You’ll need a licensed driver who is at least 21 years old in the passenger seat at all times.
+You must have your permit for at least a year or until you turn 18, whichever comes first, so you have plenty of time to practice.
+The most important thing is that you’ll need a licensed driver who is at least 21 years old in the passenger seat at all times.
+There are also a few other restrictions:

-Step 3: Get Your Florida Driver's License
+Step 4: Get Your Florida Driver's License

 If you’re 16 years old: Unless driving to or from work or accompanied by a driver 21 or older, you cannot drive between 11 p.m. and 6 a.m.